 New analysis shows a reduction in cyclist KSIs linked to early safety training

-For the first time, Active Travel England-funded Bikeability training shows links between confident cycling at an early age and a reduction in road incidents.
+For the first time, Active Travel England-funded Bikeability training shows links between confident cycling at an early age and fewer road incidents.

 November 22, 2024